PO Box 9021, Wilmington, DE 19809, USA

 GEOSITTA

-Geositta c. cunicularia (most of Argentina)
+Geositta c. cunicularia (subspecies in most of Argentina)

 Geositta cunicularia contrerasi